We have a variety of regular groups which meet as part of our church family life.

 They usually meet fortnightly, with different groups on different evenings in the week, and there is one day-time group.
 The meetings run in a relaxed, informal atmosphere, and we see them as a key building block in the life of the church.

-New members are always welcome – so if you would like to join a group or would simply like to find out more, just ask at the Church Office or speak to Ian, our Vicar.
+New members are always welcome – so if you would like to join a group or would simply like to find out more, just ask at the Church Office or speak to one of our Vicars, Lis or Ian

 Church Prayer Life